-Second.
-I notice in the next place, the token of this covenant.
+II.
+I notice in the next place, THE TOKEN OF THIS COVENANT.
 Now, the rainbow was to be the token of this covenant.
-What is the spiritual meaning of this rainbow?
-We cannot be at a loss, I think, as to the meaning of the rainbow.
-We must not attempt to spiritualize the rainbow without him who is a quickening Spirit, without him who is spiritual, without him in whom are all spiritual treasures of wisdom and knowledge.
-And what is the rainbow, but Jesus Christ?
+What is the spiritual meaning of We cannot be at a loss, I think, as to the meaning of the rainthis rainbow ? bow.
+We must not attempt to spiritualise the rainbow without him who is a quickening Spirit, without him who is spiritual, without him in whom are all spiritual treasures of wisdom and knowledge.
+And what is this rainbow, but Jesus Christ?
 Only the question is, in what respect is he the rainbow?
-He is called a Gate, and we never feel at a loss to know the respect in which he is called a gate, as the gate of the gospel.
-He is called the Door, and we never feel at a loss to recognize in him the door of hope, the door of life, the door of faith, the door of salvation.
-He is called a Tree, and we are never at a loss to recognize the respect in which he is as "and apple tree among the trees of the wood."
-And so, as the token of peace, as the pledge of peace, as the way of peace, he is that Rainbow.
-Now, literally, there are four things essential to a rainbow.
-The rainbow cannot be seen without four things.
-There must be a cloud, there must be falling rain, there must be the presence of the sun, and there must be clearness from obscurity.
-And what shall we say to the cloud then?
-If a cloud be one thing essential, what is this cloud?
-You know the clouds give us the rain, the genial shower, "the former and latter rain."
-I go to the 32nd of Deuteronomy, "My doctrine shall drop as the rain, my speech shall distill as the dew, as the small rain upon the tender herb, and as the showers upon the grass.
-Then I get the fact that the gospel is the cloud, "I do set my bow in the cloud:" I am sure Christ is set in the gospel, and he is the beauty thereof.
-And that same thirty-second of Deuteronomy that shows us the gospel is to come as the rain, shows us the kind of gospel.
+He is called a Gate, and we never feel at a loss to know the respect in which he is called a Gate, and we never feel at a loss to know the respect in which he is called a gate, as the gate of the gospel.
+He is called a Door, and we never feel at a gate, as the gate of the gospel.
+He is called a Door of life. the door feel at a loss to recognise in him the door of hope, the door of life, the door of faith loss to recognise in him the door of hope, and we are never at a of faith, the door of salvation.
+He is called a Tree, and we are never at a loss to recognize in him the colled a Tree, and we are never at a loss to recognise the respect in which he is as "an apple tree among the trees of the trees of the wood."
+And so as the token of peace, as the pledge of peace, as the way of peace, he is the Rainbow.
+Now, literally, there are four things around be seen without four things essential to a rainbow.
+A rainbow cannot be seen without four things and the rainbow cannot be seen without four There must be a cloud, there must be falling rain, there must be things. the presence of the sun, and there must be clearness from obscurity.
+And what shall what shall we say to the cloud then?
+If a cloud be one thing essential, What is the say to the cloud then? what is this cloud?
+You know the clouds give us the rain, the genial shower, "the former and the latter rain."
+I go to the thirty-second of Deuteronome Deuteronomy, "the former and the latter rain.
+I go may speech shall distil as the down, "My doctrine shall drop as the rain, my speech shall distil as the dew, as the small rain upon the tender herb, and as the showers upon the grass.
+Then I get the fact that the gospel is the cloud-"I do set my bow in the cloud :" I am sure Christ is set in the gospel, and he is the beauty thereof.
+And that same thirty-second of Deuteronomy that shews us the gospel is to come as the rain, shews us the kind of gospel.
 It tells us that our God is a rock, that his work is perfect.
 And how many times has the gospel been to us as refreshing rain.
 This is one thing essential to the rainbow.
-So then, if the rainbow be a token of peace, then I say no gospel, no peace, you get no rainbow without the gospel, and so the gospel, as you are aware, is again and again called the gospel of peace; yes, it was the very anthem of the angels, "Glory to God in the highest, peace on earth, and good will towards men."
+So then, if the rainbow be a token of peace, then I say no gospel, no peace-you get no rainbow without the gospel, and so the gospel, as you are aware, is again and again called the gospel of peace; yea, it was the very anthem of the angels, "Glory to God in the highest, peace on earth, and good will towards men."